virgesmith/humanleague/README.md

 > >>> sum(r["result"].T) == sum(a.T)
 > array([ True,  True,  True,  True])
 > ```
+>
+> ### Removed functions
+> The functions `synthPop` and `synthPopG` implement restricted versions of algorithms that are available in other functions.
+>
+> Use `qis` ins place of `synthPop`, and `qisi` in place of `synthPopG`.

+### Introduction

 *humanleague* is a python and an R package for microsynthesising populations from marginal and (optionally) seed data.
-The core code is implemented in C++, and the current release is version 2.
+The package is implemented in C++ for performance.

 The package contains algorithms that use a number of different microsynthesis techniques:
 - [Iterative Proportional Fitting (IPF)](https://en.wikipedia.org/wiki/Iterative_proportional_fitting)
 - [Quasirandom Integer Sampling (QIS)](http://jasss.soc.surrey.ac.uk/20/4/14.html) (no seed population)
-- Quasirandom Integer Sampling of IPF (QISI): A combination of the two techniques whereby the results of repeated IPF algorithms are used to sample an integer population.
+- Quasirandom Integer Sampling of IPF (QISI): A combination of the two techniques whereby the integral population is sampled (without replacement) from a distribution constructed from a dynamic IPF solution.

 The latter provides a bridge between deterministic reweighting and combinatorial optimisation, offering advantages of both techniques:
 - generates high-entropy integral populations